 You need to provide some more information before we can process your claim.
 The receipt you have been given tells you what you need to bring in.
 Remember - we can’t work out how much benefit you should get without this information.
 If you haven’t got the information we have asked for please tell us right away and we will try to help (see below for how to contact us).

-Please bring the information in as soon as you can.
-We aim to process your claim within 10 working days of receiving all the information.
-If you don’t bring in all the information within a month you may not get any benefit and you will have to pay full rent and/or council tax.
+Please provide all required information as soon as you can.
+We aim to process your claim within 10 working days of all required information being received.
+If you don’t provide all the information within a month, you may not get any benefit and you will have to pay full rent and/or council tax.

 You must tell us right away if anything changes that might mean your benefit is wrong.
 If you need to tell us about a change you can:-

 - Register for online services - you can advise us of a change in your circumstances via your online account